francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 This behaves just like `remove`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

 #Joining a list of hashes
+There are many times when you need to perform a type of join on a list of data, but it cannot be performed on the back end.
+The back end may not support the type of join, or you may need to join data from two different back ends (e.g. one SQL and another REST).

-This library also includes a set of methods to perform joins.
+In order to solve this problem, this library also includes a set of functions to perform joins.
 Currently the following type of joins are supported

 * inner-join (equi, nautural, cross)
-* outer-join (left, right, full (I think...))
+* outer-join (left, right, full)

 Let's define some terms for our examples.